ayeshazahir/Covid19-Analysis/README.md

 ### 4. Percent Population Infected
-For this, map representation has been used to depict number of covid19 cases worldwide.
+For this, map representation has been used to depict the number of covid19 cases worldwide.

 ```
 Select Location,  MAX(total_cases) as HighestInfectionCount, population, MAX((total_cases/population))*100 as PopulationInfectedPercent
 from PortfolioProject..CovidDeaths